Get Caught Up: 4 Big Questions About The Trump-Ukraine Affair

 Question 4: Would Democrats go through with a vote to impeach Trump?

 Democrats have been talking about impeachment for years.
 Possible cases have included Trump's immigration policies, the Russia imbroglio and Trump's ongoing business dealings.
-On Thursday, Mulvaney said would host next year's G-7 summit at his own golf resort in Florida.
+On Thursday, Mulvaney said would host next year's Group of Seven summit at his own golf resort in Florida.

 But the discussions never went forward — in large measure because Pelosi held them back.